 What is Covered?

 The Dane County CORE Program can cover up to 12 months of back-owed rent (including mobile home lot rent) from rents after the start of the pandemic (March 12th, 2020).
-Monthly assistance is capped at 115% of Fair Market Rent (see our Eligibility Page for details); so if your rent exceeds 115% of Fair Market Rent, your payment will be adjusted accordingly.
+Monthly assistance is capped at 115% of Fair Market Rent (see our Eligibility Page for details); if the assistance request exceeds 115% of Fair Market Rent, the payment will be adjusted accordingly.